Schools ordered to close over concrete safety fears as some forced to shut entirely

 “The plan we have set out will minimise the impact on pupil learning and provide schools with the right funding and support they need to put mitigations in place to deal with RAAC.”

+“The schools minister even broke his own promise to publish information about at-risk properties before parliament’s summer recess.

+“To wait until the eleventh hour as schools are preparing for a new academic year will create turmoil for thousands of families.
+And this could just be the tip of the iceberg.”

-Paul Whiteman, general secretary of school leaders’ union NAHT, said the “news is shocking, sadly it is not hugely surprising.”
+Paul Whiteman, general secretary of school leaders’ union NAHT, described the news as “shocking”, but “not hugely surprising.”

-“What we are seeing here are the very real consequences of a decade of swingeing cuts to spending on school buildings,” he said.
+“What we are seeing here are the very real consequences of a decade of swingeing cuts to spending on school buildings,” Mr Whiteman said.

-“The Government is right to put the safety of pupils and staff first - if the safety of buildings cannot be guaranteed, there is no choice but to close them so urgent building work can take place.
+“The government is right to put the safety of pupils and staff first - if the safety of buildings cannot be guaranteed, there is no choice but to close them so urgent building work can take place.

 “But there is no escaping the fact that the timing of this couldn’t be worse, with children due to return from the summer holidays next week.”